Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 The official eXist-db documentation for full-text indexing is clear, but when we first looked there to begin to learn about facets and fields we found that portion of the documentation too brief to serve as a clear introduction to those features.
 The purpose of this document is to provide simple examples of why and how to use facets and fields in an eXist-db app.

-The difference between facets and fields (which he calls *filters*) is described clearly in Alex Kennedy’s [The definitive guide to the difference between filters and facets](https://www.search.io/blog/the-difference-between-filters-and-facets) (text in square brackets is our own):
+The difference between facets and fields is described clearly in Alex Kennedy’s [The definitive guide to the difference between filters and facets](https://www.search.io/blog/the-difference-between-filters-and-facets) (text in square brackets is our own):

 >Both exist to serve the same purpose: narrowing down search results by eliminating results or pages that don’t match selected criteria […] For clarity’s sake, we’re going to define them as follows: *filters* [that is, *fields*] exclude results based on **initial criteria and do not change with each search**, while *facets* exclude using the **properties from returned results and do change with each search**.